 Title 1 Programming in Bourne Public Schools

 Title 1 is a federal aid program to ensure a high-quality education for every child.
 Funding is determined by a number of factors including the low-income percentage of the town as reported in the latest U.S. Census.
-In Bourne, we have two Title 1 schools - Peebles Elementary and Bourne Middle School.
+In Bourne, we have two Title 1 schools - Bourne Intermediate School and Bournedale Elementary School.
 Neither program is school-wide; rather, students are identified through formal and informal assessments as needing additional supports to achieve at grade level..
 These students then receive targeted assistance in reading, writing, and/or mathematics during the school day.

 Parental Involvement in Title 1

 The staff of Bourne Public Schools understands the importance of parental involvement in the education of our children.
 Because parents are our partners, we will actively solicit and encourage parents to be integrally involved in the educational process.
 We will also ensure that our buildings exude a welcoming climate of mutual respect.
 This plan represents our home/school collaboration to enhance and maintain a high level of parental involvement in our schools.
 We will make this plan available in languages our parents understand and ensure that the plan is updated annually.